Dante Ridgeway

-High school career
+Early life

 Ridgeway attended Douglas MacArthur High School.
-As a senior, he was named team’s Most Valuable Offensive and Defensive Player after recording 32 receptions for 570 yards (17.81 yards per rec. avg.) and nine touchdowns, returned three punts for touchdowns, was an All-County pick, an All-Big 12 Conference pick, an All-State Honorable Mention selection, and he led his team to an 8-3 record and a berth in the Illinois High School Association Football Playoffs.
+As a senior, he was named team's Most Valuable Offensive and Defensive Player after recording 32 receptions for 570 yards (17.81 yards per rec. avg.) and nine touchdowns, returned three punts for touchdowns, was an All-County pick, an All-Big 12 Conference pick, an All-State Honorable Mention selection, and he led his team to an 8–3 record and a berth in the Illinois High School Association Football Playoffs.

 For his career, he recorded 1,300 receiving yards and 23 touchdowns.

 College career

 Ridgeway attended Ball State University where he majored in Criminal justice.